These no bake Quinoa Cookies with peanut butter and chocolate have me wondering what, exactly, makes something worthy of being deemed a “classic.”

 - In another saucepan over low heat, stir together the peanut butter, honey, coconut oil, vanilla, and salt until smooth and the coconut oil melts.
 Remove from the heat, then stir in the almond meal, coconut, and reserved quinoa until combined.
 Let the mixture sit off the heat while you line a large baking sheet with parchment paper.

 - Once the batter has cooled to near room temperature, stir the chocolate chips into the cookie batter until evenly combined.
 Scoop the cookies onto the baking sheet by rounded tablespoons, flatten slightly into a cookie shape, then place in the refrigerator or freezer until firm, about 40 minutes.

-*To make your own almond meal, place a scant 1/3 cup blanched raw almonds in your food processor and pulse until finely ground.
+- To make your own almond meal, place a scant 1/3 cup of blanched raw almonds in your food processor and pulse until finely ground.
 Do not over blend or the almonds will eventually turn to almond butter.

-If you prefer to substitute additional cooked quinoa for the almond meal, add 1/4 cup additional water and 2 tablespoons additional quinoa to the saucepan in Step 1.
+- If you prefer to substitute additional cooked quinoa for the almond meal, add 1/4 cup additional water and 2 tablespoons additional quinoa to the saucepan in Step 1.

 - TO STORE: Store leftover cookies in the refrigerator for up to 5 days.
 I like to enjoy my cookies right out of the refrigerator.
 They will soften at room temperature but still taste delicious.

 - TO FREEZE: Place cookies in an airtight freezer-safe storage container in the freezer for up to 3 months.
 Let thaw overnight in the refrigerator.